semboko/Robot-Vacuum/README.md

 # Robot v1
-Searching for the correct algorithm of how to cover the entire room.
+Figuring out the correct algorithm of how to cover the entire room.
 ![robot version 1](gifs/robot-v1.gif)
 # Robot v2
 Implementing the depth-first search (dfs) algorithm.